Cosmic-Noir/key-quest/README.md

 ```

 5. Playing the Game -
-   - Select a difficulty level and click 'Start Level' to begin.
+   - Start the game, select a difficulty and level.
+Surviving levels unlocks the next adventure.
    - Type the letters and words as they appear on the screen.
    - Try to maintain accuracy and speed to maximize your score.
    - Avoid letting words or letters strike the forcefield, which will reduce your health.
-   - When the health bar reaches 0, the game will end.
+   - When the health bar reaches 0 or the timer runs out, the level will end.
+Win by surviving until the timer runs out.

 ### Project Management